 If your records do not appear using the lookup tools above, then the records are not properly configured.

 Common issues configuring DNS records

-If you are unable to see any of the four CNAME records, or your TXT record using MxToolBox, reach out to your domain registrar (or DNS server provider) for further assistance, as they are the only ones able to resolve any propagation issues.
+If you are unable to see any of your TXT records using MxToolBox, reach out to your domain registrar (or DNS server provider) for further assistance, as they are the only ones able to resolve any propagation issues.